 What is self-control?

-Self-control is to delay short-term gratification in favour of long-term outcomes: it is the investment of cognitive, emotional and behavioural resources to achieve a desired outcome.
+Self-control is to delay short-term gratification in favour of long-term outcomes: it is the investment of cognitive, emotional and behavioral resources to achieve a desired outcome.

 Self-control often involves resisting temptations and impulses, and habits often undermine self-control.
 Humans are relatively successful at exerting self-control to achieve long-term outcomes (Hagger et al., 2009).
 Self-control is what helps us control our emotions and impulses which enables us to behave in socially adequate ways (Knoch & Fehr, 2007):